kaisermann/aph/README.md

 ### But... what about performance?

-By using Proxies, the performance hit is not that big (comparing with the old way `aph` did its thing).
+By using Proxies, the performance hit is not that big (comparing with the old way `aph` did its thing... oh boy).

 ##### Let's see some benchmarks (_lower is better_)